timosarkar/www/content/zippenheimer.md

 ## Size comparison

 For the final decompressed expansion size of godzilla.zip: If every byte was a **grain of sand**.
-The total volume and size of the zipbomb would be **times larger than the total volume of our milky-ways galaxy**.
+The total volume and size of the zipbomb would be **100 times larger than the total volume of our milky-ways galaxy**.
 Let that sink in!